undergrad-partner-school

 Admissions

-According to the most recent information reported, this institution uses standardized test scores for admission and it admitted 19,315 in 2023.
-Seton Hall University has an official test-optional admission policy but takes into consideration standardized test scores for the applicants who choose to submit them.
-As far as admission difficulty is considered, based on data self-reported by the institution this school is moderately difficult to get into.
+According to the most recent information reported, this institution uses standardized test scores for admission and it admitted 18,152 in 2025.
+Seton Hall University has an official test-optional admission policy but takes into consideration standardized test scores in cases when they are submitted by the applicant.

 Test Scores

-The ACT composite average score for all the accepted students in 2023 was 30 while the average GPA was 3.68.
+The ACT composite average score for all the enrolled students in 2025 was 30 while the average GPA was 3.66.
 That means that you need a GPA that's above average in order to get into Seton Hall University; the same goes for your ACT score.

 Deadlines

-Be sure to apply to this school by February 1.
-If considering applying as a transfer student, note that the application deadline is July 1.
+The cutoff date for submitting applications to Seton Hall University is February 1.
+If you are thinking about applying as a transfer student, note that the application deadline is June 1.

 Retention Rate

-The freshman retention rate for Seton Hall University was 83% in 2023, demonstrating the exceptional quality of the educational experience at this institution.
+As reported in 2025, the freshman retention rate for Seton Hall University was 81%, demonstrating the exceptional quality of the educational experience at this institution.

 Student Body

-It is always challenging to figure out which school is best for you.
+Figuring out which school is the right fit for you is not a task you should take lightly.
 You can better understand the culture and life of the school by getting to know more about the student body.

 Main Student Body

-That year, the institution had an out-of-state student body percentage of 24.
-The total number of undergraduate students enrolled at the institution was 6,012, 75 of which were foreign students.
-The school reported to have a total of 149 transfer students.
+That year, the institution had an out-of-state student body percentage of 28.
+The total number of undergraduate students enrolled at the school was 6,146, 96 of which were international students.
+The number of transfer students at this school was 147.

 Student Population Gender Ratio